Leann4468/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Mohammed Faizal.J
+Developed by: Leann Joby Mathew

-Register Number: 212222100027
+Register Number: 212222230074